lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 Yes, sure.
 For example, [OptimismBridgeExecutor](https://github.com/lidofinance/governance-crosschain-bridges/blob/master/contracts/bridges/OptimismBridgeExecutor.sol) has been [reused](https://basescan.org/address/0x0E37599436974a25dDeEdF795C848d30Af46eaCF#code) on Base network.
 If so, please don't alter the contract's code and use the same names.
 It allows to keep the audit valid and track origins.

-To speed the process up, you might perform a deployment verification against the bytecode already used for another network and configuration/storage state comparison to be 1:1 except only for the network specific configuration changes needed.
+To speed up the process, you might perform a deployment verification against the bytecode already used for another network and configuration/storage state comparison to be 1:1 except only for the network specific configuration changes needed.
 Follow the case of [`wstETH on Mode`](https://research.lido.fi/t/wsteth-deployment-on-mode/7365) for the reference.

 ### What if wstETH is already bridged and has ample liquidity?